CarloLonghi/evolve-and-learn/README.md

 3. Add --from_checkpoint to restart from the last optimization checkpoint

-To plot rewards and state values run python DRL/PPO/plot_statistics.py
+To plot rewards and state values run python DRL/PPO/plot_statistics.py To plot the fitness of the agents run python DRL/PPO/plot_fitness.py

 To see the last optimized controller run python DRL/PPO/rerun_best.py